 11/19/19 - First Release (QR)

 There are many advantages to connecting the Pocket NC to a network.
-The steps below line out the general process of doing so.
-You will not need the USB cable that came with your machine and this method does not require any driver installation.
+The steps below line out the general process of connecting the Pocket NC to a network when a USB connection cannot be established.
+If a USB connection be established as described in the Quick Start Guide that came with the machine, please skip to Step 4.

 *Note: Depending on your exact network setup, this process may require alterations to the steps laid out or additional steps.